-In one day, we stood on top of the second highest peak in Nevada, saw glaciers (yes glaciers!), explored a cave system with some of the most unique and rare features, and stood next to the longest lived life forms on earth, the Bristlecone pines.
+In one day, we stood on top of the second-highest peak in Nevada, saw glaciers (yes glaciers in Nevada!), explored a cave system with unique and rare features, and stood next to the longest-lived life forms on earth, the Bristlecone pines.

 This trip was made possible in partnership with Travel Nevada and Matador Network.
 As always, all opinions are our own.
 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.